- iTransfuse Online Learning

 Consider pharmacological manipulation of haemostasis (eg, DDAVP antifibrinolytic agents)

-2. Transfuse in accordance with clinical practice guidelines
+2. Transfuse in accordance with patient blood management guidelines

 3. Use of alternatives to allogeneic transfusion: